 OJP seeks this information to help ensure appropriate federal oversight of OJP awards.
 An applicant that is considered "high risk" by another federal awarding agency is not automatically disqualified from receiving an OJP award.
-OJP may, however, consider the any funds for lobbying activities is to enter "N/A" in the text boxes for item 10 ("a.
-Name and Address of Lobbying Registrant" and "b.
-Individuals Performing Services").
+OJP may, however, consider the

 8. Disclosure of Lobbying Activities